 Who we have helped

-We have been proud to help a number of different people and originations, here are a few of the stories of how we helped.
+We’re proud to have been able to help a number of different people and organisations since our inception; here are a few of the stories of how we’ve helped.

 Hope Street Trust give more patients access to remote rehabilitation thanks to Care Plus Group Charitable Trust funding

 The Care Plus Group Charitable Trust has recently donated £1,855 to the Hope Street Trust to be used for the benefit of Hope Specialist Service patients, as they continue to